tektechnologies/Instructor-Prep/201/class-05.md

    console.log('Customer Pizza Crust Type is: ' + pizzaCrustType);
 }
 pizzaCrustType();
-//We dont always need access to global variables all the time, best practice is
+//We don't always need access to global variables all the time, best practice is
 //to keep your variables as local as possible.
 ```